 The advantage is of course that you can work on what works, not just on what appears to work today.

-You can do great SEO with just a bit of knowledge but then you’re bound to be a follower, bound to be second rate.
+You can do great SEO with just a bit of knowledge but then you’re bound to be a follower, bound to be the second rate.
 You’re always walking behind the facts; you work on what works today until the whole thing collapses.
 Then you spend time listening to others what might be wrong, what might be needed to fix it.
 And there you go off into another SEO bubble…

-[gets more coffee] Look, it’s a lot like working on Wall Street in the early 2000’s and saying “folks, this thing is going to blow up” based on what you know about how economics work.
+[gets more coffee] Look, it’s a lot like working on Wall Street in the early 2000′s and saying “folks, this thing is going to blow up” based on what you know about how economies work.

 Meanwhile, year after year huge profits are made — and you look sillier and sillier.
 Careful folks are fired or simply don’t get promoted; risky ones promote up until the choir on top sings the same song and there’s no-one to say “are you sure that’s such a good idea?”